Samurai Warriors 4: Story

 Like previous games in the series, the setting and story of Samurai Warriors 4 are centered on the Sengoku period of Japan, a period of much military conflict and political warfare in which Japan was divided between regions ruled by daimyō that lasted from the middle of the 16th century to the early 17th century.
 The events depicted, however, are romanticized, and may or may not be factual; for example, Nobuyuki Sanada and his brother, Yukimura Sanada, are shown to participate in the battle of Kawanakajima, even though both of them had not yet been born at that time.
 Many figures with little relevancy to the period, particularly women who for the most part stayed out of battles, have larger roles; Koshōshō, notable for being Motochika Chōsokabe's wife in real life, becomes his primary rival in his conquest of Shikoku and is the representative of the Miyoshi clan in-game.
-Unlike the previous games, there are no hypothetical routes, as a result, the fates of the characters are played out as history stated.
+Unlike the previous games, there are no hypothetical routes; as a result, the fates of the characters are played out as history stated.

-The earliest battle depicted in the game is the battle of Itsukushima, fought between the Mōri clan and the Ōuchi clan in 1555, with the siege of Osaka, fought between the Tokugawa clan and the Toyotomi clan in 1614-1615, as the closing battle of the game.
+The earliest battle depicted in the game is the battle of Itsukushima, fought between the Mōri clan and the Ōuchi clan in 1555, with the siege of Osaka, fought between the Tokugawa clan and the Toyotomi clan in 1614–1615, as the closing battle of the game.

 Characters

 The original game features a total of 55 characters.
 Virtually all characters from previous games return, including three characters (Goemon Ishikawa, Kojirō Sasaki, and Musashi Miyamoto) that were cut from the main series in Samurai Warriors 3 (in Samurai Warriors 2 for Goemon).
-Three characters: Munenori Yagyū, Naotora Ii, and Takatora Tōdō also make their debut in the main series here after having been introduced in the spin-off Sengoku Musou: Kuronikuru 2; they are counted as new characters in promotional materials.
+Three characters: Munenori Yagyū, Naotora Ii, and Takatora Tōdō also make their debut in the main series here after having been introduced in the spin-off Sengoku Musou: Chronicle 2; they are counted as new characters in promotional materials.

 In addition to returning characters, the game also introduces nine new characters, some of whom are former generic non-playable officers.
 Other than full playable characters, several generic officers can be made pseudo-playable by recruiting them as partners in Chronicle Mode.

 The II update adds Naomasa Ii to the roster, bringing the character count to 56.